MohammadKatif/Cryptocurrency-price-prediction-model/README.md

 * Neural Network is just a collection of nested functions.
 * These functions are defined by **Parameters(Weight and Bias)**.
 And these parameters themselves are stored inside Pytorch tensors.
 * Pytorch tensors are a specialized datastructure similar to numpy arrays.
 The inputs and outputs of a NN model and the parameters of the functions are **encoded in tensors** in Pytorch.
 (Tensors can also run on GPU)
-## How a Neural Network Model is Trained?
+## How a Neural Network is Trained?
 ### Forward Propagation:
 * In Forward propagation the model **makes its best guess** about the correct target output.
 * It does this by running the input data through each of these functions with their corresponding parameters to the best guess about the output.